6km/react-quran/README.md

 ![resources](images/resources-logo.png "Logos of the resources")

-If you have any useful resources that can make this project better, please open an [issues](https://github.com/6km/react-quran/issues) and share it with us!
+If you have any useful resources that can make this project better, please open an [issues](https://github.com/6km/react-quran/issues) and share it!

 ## License